arnolddevos/FlowActors/README.md

 * The passed block is a continuation that is invoked when the `output` action is dispatched.

+* `Action` has a type parameter, in this case `Nothing`, which indicates that this series of actions loops indefinitely.

+Any other type `U` indicates that a `stop(u: U)` action may be encountered which terminates a series of actions.

 ## A Note About Process State

 The dedup process must keep track of the messages already seen